ivanfourie/3drenderer-zig/README.md

 # Dependencies

-The main dependency of this project is the SDL2 library.
-Make sure `libsdl2-dev` is installed on your distro using its package manager.
+The main dependency of this project is the [Simple DirectMedia Layer 2](https://www.libsdl.org/) library.

-# Building and runnning
+# Building and running

 To build the project

     make

-To run it
+To run the executable

     make run

+To fast compile and execute directly in memory (requires `tcc`)

+    make mem

 # Input keys